 Organizing the information

 There are many different ways to organize a report.
 For short reports to clients, though, you basically have two choices for the overall flow.
 You can either report the findings immediately after the introduction or at the end.
 That is, you either lead with the results or take the chronological approach.
 Whichever way you do it, you won’t actually write up your findings until after you’ve thoroughly digested the information that leads to them.
 First you need to write about what you did, what results you got, and what they mean.
 The writing itself helps you process the information so that you can better understand what you have and what it means.
 Only then can you distill it into the findings.
+But whether you start or end with them, you need to sum up the main points for your client.

 Both long and short reports for clients usually contain a number of standard tests.
 You should already be familiar with the overall procedures of the tests you used, but it’s a good idea to review them every once in a while.
 You can briefly summarize the procedures for your client or just reference the standard by number, as “ASTM C39-21“.
 Be sure to include the date of the standard so the client knows which version you used.
 Standards specify what information must be in the report.